psrc/itm-tutorial-2016/index.md

 on [github.com](https://github.com).
 You will need a [supported web browser](https://help.github.com/articles/supported-browsers) (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

 * Git should be installed on your computer as part of your Bash install (described above).
+* Be sure to create a user account at [GitHub.com](http://github.com) and remember your password!

 #### C. Text Editor